poipoi300/poipoi300/README.md

 - 👋 Hi, I’m @poipoi300#9514 (Discord),
-- 👀 I’m interested in a lot of things included but not limited to: coding.
+- 👀 I’m interested in a lot of things including but not limited to: coding.
 - 📫 How to reach me: Discord.

 <!---